|Cooperative / Farm

 The parchment coffee ferments in water for 36-72 hours.
 During fermentation, the water is changed 3 times.

-After fermentation, the coffee is sent through a selection channel which at the same time washes the outside of the parchment from the residual mucilage and separates the seeds by density.
+After fermentation, the coffee is sent through a selection channel which simultaneously washes the outside of the parchment from the residual mucilage and separates the seeds by density.

 Once the coffee is cleaned and rinsed, the highest grade is soaked for another 8-12 hours for a second partial fermentation.